New Book

 Part guide.

-01 — Assessment
+Assessment

-Discover Your Relational
+Discover Your

-Desire Score
+Relational Desire Score

-Every relationship has a pulse.
+Every relationship has a measurable pattern.

 The Relational Desire Score reveals where yours stands and how connection, intimacy, and emotional safety measure up against stress, distance, and unmet needs.